ADI-Labs/density/density/Documentation.md

 Please see [desnity.adicu.com/docs/building_info](desnity.adicu.com/docs/building_info) for a table of the available building names, group names, building id's and group id's.

 - Building
-  - Lerner Hall, Hamilton Hall, etc.
+  - Lerner, John Jay, etc.
 - Group
-  - Some buildings have multiple routers, which are grouped together.
+  - Some buildings have multiple routers which are grouped together, typically by floor.
-  - Lerner-1, Hamilton-3, etc.
+  - Lerner-1, Butler-2, etc.
 - Inputs
   - group_id
     - The numerical ID of the router group.